 In December 2007, the FASB issued guidance expanding the definition of a business combination and requiring the fair value of the purchase price of an acquisition, including the issuance of equity securities, to be determined on the acquisition date.
 The guidance also requires that all assets, liabilities, contingent considerations, and contingencies of an acquired business be recorded at fair value at the acquisition date.
-In addition, the guidance requires that acquisition costs generally be expensed in the period incurred and changes in accounting for deferred tax asset valuation allowances and acquired income tax uncertainties after the measurement period to impact income tax expense.
-We will adhere to this guidance effective for our first quarter of Fiscal 2010.
+In addition, the guidance requires that acquisition date acquisition costs generally be expensed in the period incurred and changes in accounting for deferred tax asset valuation allowances and acquired income tax uncertainties after the measurement period to impact income tax expense.
+We adopted this guidance for the acquisitions we made in our fiscal year 2010.

 In August 2008, the FASB issued guidance that revises the factors that a company should consider to develop renewal or extension assumptions used in estimating the useful life of a recognized intangible asset.
 The new guidance will apply to all intangible assets acquired after the guidance's effective date.
 The guidance also requires new disclosures for all intangible assets recognized as of, and subsequent to, the effective date.
 The underlying purpose of the guidance is to improve the consistency between the period of expected cash flows used to measure the fair value of a recognized intangible asset and the useful life of an intangible asset.
-This guidance is effective for our 2010 fiscal year.
-We are evaluating the effect the implementation of this guidance will have on our consolidated financial statements.
+This guidance was effective for our 2010 fiscal year.
+The adoption of this guidance had no impact on our consolidated financial statements.

 In April 2009, the FASB issued guidance that amends the provisions in its guidance issued in December 2007 for the initial recognition and measurement, subsequent measurement and accounting, and disclosures for assets and liabilities arising from contingencies in business combinations.
 This revised guidance eliminates the distinction between contractual and non-contractual contingencies, including the initial recognition and measurement criteria, included in the December 2007 guidance and carries forward most of the provisions related to acquired contingencies in its June 2001 guidance.
-This guidance is effective for contingent assets and contingent liabilities acquired in business combinations for which the acquisition date is on or after the beginning of our fiscal year 2010.
+This guidance was effective for contingent assets and contingent liabilities acquired in business combinations for which the acquisition date was on or after the beginning of our fiscal year 2010.
 The effect of this guidance on our consolidated financial statements will depend upon the nature, terms and size of any acquired contingencies consummated in fiscal year 2010 or later.
+For the acquisitions we made in fiscal year 2010, the adoption of this guidance had no effect on our consolidated financial statements.